kedhip/WyckoffTransformer/README.md

 ```bash
 poetry run python scripts/cache_generated_datasets.py --dataset mp_20 --transformations DiffCSP++ DFT
 ```
-Completing this step will enable loading the data in the next steps with `evaluation.generated_dataset.GeneratedDataset`
+Completing this step will enable loading the data with `evaluation.generated_dataset.GeneratedDataset.from_cache`

 The ICML 2025 results were computed by the notebooks in [ICML_eval](ICML_eval).